UniMath/agda-unimath/src/metric-spaces/reflexive-premetric-structures.lagda.md

 ## Properties

-### Indistiguishability in a reflexive premetric is reflexive
+### Indistinguishability in a reflexive premetric is reflexive

 ```agda
 module _